spacetelescope/jwst/docs/jwst/photom/main.rst

 to convert the data from units of countrate to surface brightness.
 The calibration information is read from a photometric reference file.
-The exact nature of the calibration information loaded from the reference file and applied to the science data depends on the instrument mode.
+The exact nature of the calibration information loaded from the reference file and applied to the science data depends on the instrument mode, as described below.

-This step relies on having wavelength information available when working on spectroscopic data (see below) and therefore the :ref:`assign_wcs <assign_wcs_step>` step *must* be applied before executing the photom step.
+This step relies on having wavelength information available when working on spectroscopic data and therefore the
+:ref:`assign_wcs <assign_wcs_step>` step *must* be applied before executing the photom step.
+Pixels with wavelengths that are outside of the range covered by the calibration reference data are set to zero and flagged in the DQ array as "DO_NOT_USE."

 Upon successful completion of this step, the status keyword S_PHOTOM will be set to COMPLETE.